StevenTammen/bibledocs.org/content/discussion/ichthys/longer-topical-studies/satanic-rebellion-series/part-5-judgment-restoration-and-replacement/_index.md

 1. [x] True
 1. [ ] False

-## True or False: The fall of Adam and Eve altered God's plan for human history {#the-seven-days-of-human-history-src-ichthys-true-or-false-the-fall-of-adam-and-eve-altered-god-s-plan-for-human-history}
+## True or False: The fall of Adam and Eve altered God's plan for human history {#the-seven-days-of-human-history-src-ichthys-true-or-false-the-fall-of-adam-and-eve-altered-gods-plan-for-human-history}

 1. [ ] True
 1. [x] False